ShubhamYadav27/Avenor-AI/backend/README.md

-# Avenor — Predictive Revenue Intelligence Backend
+# Avenor-AI — Predictive Revenue Intelligence Backend

 > Know who is about to buy, why, and what to say — before any competitor does.